SajidZakaria/TLE/README.md

 # TLE (+ Heroku)

 This repository helps to run tle directly in the heroku.
-For more information about TLE, cheak the [main repository](https://github.com/cheran-senthil/TLE).
+For more information about TLE, check the [main repository](https://github.com/cheran-senthil/TLE).

 ---